ashishsingal1/betalyzer/README.md

 ### Pulling Data

 The first order of business is getting the data that we need.
-There are two primary calls that we need to make:
+At the end of this process, we want to have a DataFrame with There are two primary calls that we need to make:

- - Ticker List: A list of all stocks
+ - **Ticker List**: A list of all stocks.
  - Historical Prices: For each stock, we need historical prices

 For this project, we restrict ourselves to free sources that can be accessed via an API.